awsomesawce/scripts-pwsh/config/PATH_mods_notes.md

 # PATH_mods notes

+## NPM globally installed needs to be first in PATH...OR ELSE!

+Shit hits the fan when I accidentally use old npm...old npm actually deleted ALL OF MY GLOBAL PACKAGES!

  TODO: How to get rid of a PATH entry before loading wsl:
  TLDR: I ended up installing nodejs to WSL using the default way.
  Here's the situation: